 The winter holiday break is upon us.
 This means being away from routines and schedules and more time at home, traveling, or visiting loved ones.
 Bottom line: families will be spending more time together (again).
-But unlike the will-not-be-named reason for forced family time over the past two years, holiday togetherness centers on celebration and joy.
 So, how can we find ways to put down our phones and engage in the yuletide cheer together?

 Join in what sparks joy or motivates your kids

 I often ask parents to investigate what will appeal enough to their kids that they’re willing to step away from their screens.
 Then I recommend to parents to take part in whatever that is.
 Maybe it’s a sport, music, cooking, or another hobby.
 Think about what’s the easiest way to draw your kids out enough to do something you can take part in.

 Ride a bike, take a walk, throw a football, play in the snow.
 Just being outside decreases depression, which is especially important during the winter months when there are fewer hours of daylight.

 Let them teach you something

 It may actually involve a screen — like a video game or graphic design, but kids – perhaps unknowingly — tend to respond well to being able to teach someone about their passion.
 Try asking how your child how to play their favorite video game or how to make a TikTok video.
 Before you know it, you could be spending hours together.

 Even if it’s a car ride, running errands, or baking or preparing a meal, I applaud any activity that gets families in one place.
 So many events this time of year involve shopping or cooking — embrace these fleeting times as chances to be together, even if there isn’t deep conversation involved.